powercodeacademy/phrg-rails-js-project/spec-js.md

 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
 - [ ] Translate JSON responses into js model objects.
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
-- [ ] Contains at least 2 model `rspec` test files and a controller test file that reasonably tests your public api.
+- [ ] Contains at least 2 model `rspec` test files and a request test file that reasonably tests your public api.

 Confirm
 - [ ] You have a large number of small Git commits